Angles Newspaper is back!

 The VGCC Society (later adding an L to its name) became QMUNITY, and their communication coordinator, Olivia Scholes, found the budget, time, and motivation to bring the publication back.

-The first new issue was a 45th anniversary "archival recreation of Vancouver's oldest queer community newspaper," but Olivia soon formed a team of volunteer contributors, writers, editors, and artists to relaunch the paper officially.
+The first new issue was a 45th-anniversary "archival recreation of Vancouver's oldest queer community newspaper," but Olivia soon assembled a team of volunteer contributors, writers, editors, and artists to officially relaunch the paper.
 I'm volunteering as the managing editor and section editor of Features and Columns as we build the team.

-Download the PDFs on our interim site, soon to be a fully interactive news site with the launch of QMUNITY's website this summer.
+Download the PDFs on our site.
 Look for our July issue soon.

 Enjoy!